Weekly testing now required at App State for those who have not reported their vaccination status

 BOONE — App State Chancellor Sheri Everts announced Sept.
 3 those who have not attested that they have been fully vaccinated will be required to get tested for COVID-19 on a weekly basis beginning next week.

-Everts said an her weekly update email that the change is to gain a "more complete picture of the spread of COVID-19 on campus."
+Everts said in her weekly update email that the change is to gain a “more complete picture of the spread of COVID-19 on campus.”

 “Our weekly COVID-19 testing events held each Wednesday are one opportunity to fulfill this requirement, and they are also open to any student, faculty or staff member who would like to get tested, regardless of vaccination status,” Everts wrote.